 As parents, you can foster resilience in your child by:

-- Promoting problem-solving and asking ‘how’ questions (e.g., “how might you cope with XX”); try not to provide all the answers.
+- Promoting problem-solving and asking ‘how’ questions (e.g., “how might you cope with XX”).
+Avoid evaluating the answers immediately, instead let the creativity flow before working through the benefits and challenges of each suggestion.

-- Modelling resiliency – for example, if you make a mistake, acknowledge it and talk about different ways of responding/coping in future.
+- Model adaptability and approach coping – for example, when you make a mistake, acknowledge it and talk about different ways of responding/coping in future.

 Further resources: